Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: The enhanced algorithm

 The convexity of $C_{ab}$ and $f_{ab}>f^*_{ab}$ give $C'_{ab}(f_{ab})\ge C'_{ab}(f^*_{ab})$.
 In the above inequalities, equality must hold everywhere, implying $\pi^*_j-\pi^*_i=C'_{ij}(f^*_{ij})$ as desired. \end{proof}

-We shall see that under Assumption~\ref{assump:trial} (to be formulated later), finding the set $F^*$ enables us to compute an optimal solution in strongly polynomial time.
-In the Basic algorithm, $F=\{ij\in E: f_{ij}>(2n+m+1)\Delta\}$ is always a subset of $F^*$ according to Lemma~\ref{lem:f-change}.
+We shall see that using Oracle~\ref{assump:trial} (to be described later), finding the set $F^*$ enables us to compute an optimal solution in strongly polynomial time.
+In the Basic algorithm, $F=\{ij\in E: f_{ij}>(2n+m+1)\Delta\}$ is always a subset of $F^*$ according to Lemmas~\ref{lem:f-change} and \ref{lem:canon-F}.
 Furthermore, once an edge enters $F$, it stays there in all later phases.
-Yet there is no guarantee (and it is in fact not true) that in the Basic algorithm, $F$ would be extended in some number of steps polynomially bounded in $n$ and $m$.
-We shall modify the basic algorithm in order to guarantee that within $O(\log n)$ phases, a new arc is guaranteed to enter $F$.
+The Enhanced algorithm provides a modification of the basic algorithm with the guarantee that within every $O(\log n)$ phases, a new arc enters $F$.

 In each step of the enhanced algorithm, there will be an arc set $F$, called the {\sl revealed arc set}, which is guaranteed to be a subset of $F^*$.
 We remove the lower capacity 0 from arcs in $F$ and allow also negative values here.